AdebowaleOlayinka/Aurora-Bank--SQL/README.md

 3. **Transaction Analysis**
 - The most frequent transaction error is insufficient balance
-- The highest number of transaction was recoreded in july 2023
+- The highest number of transaction was recorded in july 2023
 - Mastercard has the highest transaction volume  in 2022

 ## Recommendations